ufs-community/uwtools/docs/sections/user_guide/rocoto_yaml.rst

   stderr:
   stdout:

-The following YAML entries need values that can be integers, strings, or ``cyclestr:`` entries.
+The following YAML entries require values that are integers, strings, or ``cyclestr:`` entries.

 .. code::